unionlabs/union/move/move-ibc/README.md

 # Aptos Move IBC

-Our Move-based implementation is designed to be permissionless, where any smart contract can plug-in their implementation and start doing general message passing and asset transfers by using our IBC contract without any permission or fee.
+Our Move-based implementation is designed to be permissionless, where any smart contract can plug in their implementation and start doing general message passing and asset transfers by using our IBC contract without any permission or fee.

-Instead of explaining the IBC implementation in detail, this document aims to give app developers all they need in order to implement and understand how an IBC app can be implemented on Union.
+Instead of explaining the IBC implementation in detail, this document aims to give app developers all they need to implement and understand how an IBC app can be implemented on Union.

 ## Adding the IBC protocol as a dependency

-Please refer to [the aptos documentation](https://aptos.dev/en/build/smart-contracts/third-party-dependencies) to learn more about how to integrate third-party dependencies.
+Please refer to [the Aptos documentation](https://aptos.dev/en/build/smart-contracts/third-party-dependencies) to learn more about how to integrate third-party dependencies.

 ## Integrating an app with Union-IBC

-Our relayer a.k.a [Voyager](https://github.com/unionlabs/union/tree/main/voyager) requires the IBC entrypoints to be defined under the module `ibc`.
+Our relayer a.k.a [Voyager](https://github.com/unionlabs/union/tree/main/voyager) requires the IBC entry points to be defined under the module `ibc`.
 So to start with your implementation, make sure to define all the described entry functions under `ibc`: